nehajgtp/project3-worktohome/README.md

 # Project 3 - MVP (Work to Home)
-Make your home search more convenient to your commute! https://worktohome.herokuapp.com/
+Make your home search more convenient to your commute!
+Please note that listings may take a few minutes to load. https://worktohome.herokuapp.com/

 ## Setting up React and PSQL